We Cannot End Extreme Poverty Alone

 In Uganda and Kenya

 Village Enterprise partners with FHI 360 on the USAID-funded Uganda Community Connector Project and works exclusively with ultra-poor youth.
 Village Enterprise also conducted a study to understand the unique needs and preferences of youth entrepreneurs (ages 18-25).
+Additionally, we are expanding operations in the Nwoya region of Northern Uganda through our partnership with Geneva Global.

 In additional African countries